theiliad/mosaic-backup/content/thinking/shopper-marketing-past-present-future.md

 featuredImage: /img/thinking/shopper-marketing.jpg
 category: thinking
 author: Bill Rodi, VP, Shopper Marketing
+description: What is Shopper Marketing, and where did it come from?
+Read about the evolution of digital shopper marketing in this blog outlining the past, present and future of the always-on consumer.
 ---

-### What is Shopper Marketing, and where did it come from?
-Read about the evolution of digital shopper marketing in this blog outlining the past, present and future of the always-on consumer.

 Recently, I had the honor of contributing to a new college-level textbook and with their permission I’m sharing the excerpt with the broader marketing community via the Mosaic Journal.